Research topics & projects

 Software

 Reduce JWST IFU data for extended sources.
-Wraps around the official jwst Python package, with different settings, and tools for association generation and parallel processing.
+Wraps around the official jwst Python package, with different settings, and tools for association generation, parallel processing.
+Postprocessing steps include WCS correction and building alternative data cubes.

 • PAHFIT & PAHFITcube